UNINETTSigma2/helm-charts/repos/stable/spark/README.md

 By installing this package, an [Apache Spark](https://spark.apache.org/) cluster will be created.
+After installing, you will be able to access the Apache Spark cluster dashboard through your web browser.

 [Apache Spark](https://spark.apache.org/) is a fast and general engine for big data processing, with built-in modules for streaming, SQL, machine learning